Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-terminology-service-integration/README.md

 	a.
 Go to "APIs" tab select "FHIR Terminology" select an operation to apply the policy and click on "Add Policy" in "inbound processing" section as shown below:
 		![](./images/AddPolicy1.png)

 	b.
-Add cors in Policies in "inbound processing" section as shown below:
+Add the UI app URL to the CORS policies in the "Inbound Processing" section as shown below:
 	  	![](./images/corsPolicy.png)

 	c.
 Select Other policies option as highlighted: